The Doctoral Day 2018 will take place on Wednesday 5 December 2018.

 In this workshop, Ben Van Duppen introduces the different thresholds and stepping stones towards effective and compelling scientific communication: from taking your audience by the hand to making sure your story never ceases.
 Likewise, Ben will demonstrate how to find your own voice as a scientist and illustrate which tips and tricks to use to get your research noticed.

 The programme of the parallel sessions can be downloaded as pdf.

 Prof. dr. Sascha Albers, Prof. dr. Luca P. Merlino, Prof. dr. Thierry Vanelslander (chair) & Prof. dr. Steven Van Passel

 Please register through the online registration form.

-for active participation (discussant or presenter): deadline is 29 September 2017.
+for active participation (discussant and/or presenter): deadline is 30 September 2018.

-for general participation: deadline is 20 November 2017.
+for general participation & afternoon workshops: deadline is 26 November 2018.

 The Doctoral Day takes place at the University City Campus at The Grauwzusters Cloister.